timstephens24/cloudflare-ddns/README.md

 utility periodically in the background to keep your records up-to-date.

 The easiest way to execute is to just run it:

 `docker run --net=host --name cloudflare -e DOMAIN=example.com -v '/opt/docker/cloudflare-ddns:/app/zones' timstephens24/cloudflare-ddns`

+After the initial pull you just need to start it again:

+`docker start cloudflare`

 If you want to learn more about the Cloudflare API, you can read on [here](https://api.cloudflare.com/).